 Toronto Marlies Overview

 The Toronto Marlies are a professional ice hockey team based in Toronto, Ontario, Canada.
 They compete in the American Hockey League (AHL) as a member of the North Division in the Eastern Conference.
-Owned by Maple Leaf Sports & Entertainment, the Marlies serve as the primary affiliate of the NHL’s Toronto Maple Leafs and play their home games at the Coca-Cola Coliseum.
-The team is known for its blue and white colors and has established itself as a prominent competitor in the AHL with multiple division and conference titles, including a Calder Cup championship in 2018.
+The team was founded in 1978 and is owned by Maple Leaf Sports & Entertainment, the same company that owns their National Hockey League (NHL) parent club, the Toronto Maple Leafs.

 Founding and Organizational Origins